intel/intel-extension-for-transformers/workflows/chatbot/fine_tuning/README.md

     - **Instruction data format:** the data fields are `instruction, input, output` ([Alpaca dataset](https://github.com/tatsu-lab/stanford_alpaca)), one of examples is:
     ```python
+    # for examples with a non-empty input field
+    {
+        "instruction": "Explain why the following fraction is equivalent to 1/4",
+        "input": "4/16",
+        "output": "The fraction 4/16 is equivalent to 1/4 because both numerators and denominators are divisible by 4.
+Dividing both the top and bottom numbers by 4 yields the fraction 1/4."
+    }
+    # for examples with a empty input field
     {
         "instruction": "Give three tips for staying healthy.",
         "input": "",